Informing to Empower

 Informing to Empower also worked with Indiana Town Halls in late 2021 and early 2022 to create two easily accessible virtual Town Hall presentations by Senator Mike Braun and Congress Member Andre Carson.

-In 2022, Informing to Empower created a new educational project called the Climate Solutions Advocacy Institute to market public awareness of transformative climate solutions.
-Our two phase approach is:
+In 2022, Informing to Empower created a new educational project called the Climate Solutions Advocacy Institute (CSAI) to market public awareness of transformative climate solutions.
+Our two phase approach was:

 1. To help students and faculty in environmental science departments and law schools dream innovative, scientifically-vetted public interest climate solutions into legislative being.